 As we passed through one built-up area, Bob and I noticed a huge toad in the middle of the roadway.
 After stopping to move it to safety, we realized that local children had been throwing the toad onto the road, hoping to see it crushed by a passing vehicle.

-Caño Negro Wildlife Refuge is a wetlands that provides vital habitat for a variety of wildlife, and we were eager to see what was in store for us.
-Our arrival there was delayed when we stopped to observe this roadside waterhole that was brimming with birds.
+Our arrival to the wildlife refuge was delayed when we stopped to observe this roadside waterhole that was brimming with birds.

 We had the place to ourselves, and from the shoulder of the road, exemplary views of the birds were possible.
 The flock of Great Egrets, Wood Storks, Snowy Egrets and Northern Jacana was so dense that it was difficult to take in all the action.

 The Wood Storks were having great success.
 They caught one fish after another,

 Upon arriving at Caño Negro village, a sign confirmed that we were in the right location to book a boat tour on the Frio River.

 Bob parked the car near a cavernous open-air pavilion that provided shade for several tour operators, but we did some exploring before committing to hire one of the local guides.
 A beautiful treed pathway intrigued us since it appeared to lead to the river.

 What a pleasant surprise to find a covered deck and substantial docks from which to set sail.

 As we strolled back to the building from the river, Bob and I were delayed because the backwater next to the trail held lots of surprises like this Northern Jacana…

 After much deliberation, we booked Ernesto for a 3-hour river tour starting at 2:30 p.m.
 We had a bit of time to kill so retreated back to riverside to eat our picnic lunch.
 Rio Frio (River Frio) stretched out before us.
 Our boat tour would take us down the river toward Lake Cano Negro.